11 Driving Etiquette Rules You Forgot Since Driver’s Ed

 Use the shoulder for emergencies only

 It is illegal in some states to use the shoulder for anything but emergencies.
 Never use the shoulder to weave through traffic.
 Not only could you get a ticket, but you could also be blocking the shoulder from emergency vehicles that need to get through traffic.
+If you're using the shoulder to put on makeup or eat some soup, you're guilty of one of the craziest things people have done while driving.

 Use the exit lane only to exit

 Leave at least one car length between you and the car in front of you when possible.
 Try this trick: pick a landmark on the road such as a sign or tree and watch for the car in front of you to pass it.
 Then, make sure you can count three seconds before you pass the same landmark.
 Never tailgate—not only is it rude, it could also cause an accident if the drive in front of you stops short.
+Trick out your car with these cool new gadgets to make driving more interesting.

 Tell tailgaters to move along